jaisanth123/Intel_MediLink/Readme.md

 - Secret name: `hf_token`
 - Secret value: Your Hugging Face API token

-> **Important**: While logging in, use the following Hugging Face token as a secret:
->
-> `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`
->
-> This token has been provided for review purposes.
-After the review by the intel team, I will remove it.

 ---

 3. If you want to run the notebook cells